I associate the winter months with comfort reading. Nothing beats the feeling of cuddling up under a blanket with a hot cuppa and a good book.

 - GONE WITH THE WIND BY MARGARET MITCHELL:

 This is my all-time favourite book.
 The unusual love story between Scarlett O’Hara and Rhett Butler caught my imagination at a very young age.
-America’s Civil War and the difficult period that followed it, is portrayed beautifully from a Southerner’s point of view.
+Apart from the love story, America’s Civil War and the difficult period that followed it, is portrayed beautifully from a Southerner’s point of view.
 In fact, this book inspired me to study American History in college.
 It’s a large tome of over 1000 pages but I finished it in 3 days, and re-read my favourite portions over and over till the book was in tatters!

 - HARRY POTTER SERIES BY J. K. ROWLING: